gabdube/native-windows-gui/readme.md

 * If you don't like dependencies, NWG might be for you.
 NWG only requires some `winapi-rs` crates and do not depends on external "executable" code
 * If you want a canvas to draw pretty things, NWG has a very powerful (and light) canvas build over Direct2D
 * If you don't like to manage widgets (aka controls, aka stuff the user clicks on), NWG is for you.
 The UI manages the controls and the resources for you.
 * If you like documentation, NWG has one ( and I think it's pretty good ).
-Oh and it's API is avaible online too: https://gabdube.github.io/native-windows-gui/
+Oh and its API is avaible online too: https://gabdube.github.io/native-windows-gui/
 * If you want a light and simple API, NWG might be for you (ok, I'm totally biased on this one, external opinion required)
 * -------
 * If you want portability across system, NWG is not for you.
 Maybe it will work with WINE though...